discontinued-civictech/discontinued-civictech.github.io/organizers.md

         </div>
         <div class="profile-detail-text">
         <p>
         Roy Bendor is an Assistant Professor of Critical Design in the Department of Human-Centered Design at Delft University of Technology, the Netherlands.
-His research explores the relations between design, culture and politics, and more recently, the ways in which urban imaginaries and different conceptions of the future influence the design and deployment of smart city tech- nologies.
+His research explores the relations between design, culture and politics, and more recently, the ways in which urban imaginaries and different conceptions of the future influence the design and deployment of smart city technologies.
 Roy is also a Fellow of the Urban Futures Studio at Utrecht University, and former editor of the sustainability forum in ACM’s Interactions magazine.
 His book, Interactive Media for Sustainability (2018), was published as part of the Palgrave Studies in Media and Environmental Communication series.
         </p>
         </div>
   </div>